Pyrrha-Platform/Pyrrha/WATSON_IoT_SETUP.md

 ##
 ##

-## -Connect an application to IBM Watson IoT Platform-
+## Connect an application to IBM Watson IoT Platform
 Follow these steps to connect an application to IBM Watson IoT Platform.

 1. Click on `Apps` located on the left toolbar, and then select `Generate API Key`.